figof/oss-docs/vcap/adding_a_system_service/README.md

 ## We have included a boilerplate sample service "echo" that you can copy and update for your own use case.

+After you finish dev_setup, the services directory(vcap-services repo) is placed at `.../cloudfoundry/vcap/` and then you can find echo service implementation at `...cloudfoundry/vcap/services/echo`.

 After making echo service out of "excluded components"(see `https://github.com/cloudfoundry/vcap/blob/master/dev_setup/README`) then re-run `.../cloudfoundry/vcap/dev_setup/bin/vcap_dev start` our echo service will appear as a system service in the table printed by `vmc services`.
 This guide can be used for both